-The observability of the first overtone will depend on its absolute amplitude, and its amplitude relative to the fundamental mode.
-Its absolute amplitude depends in part on its modal quality factor, Q^ , which we show here increases with crustal thickness.
-We also show that its amplitude, both in absolute and relative terms, improves with deeper events.
+The observability of the first overtone will depend on its absolute amplitude and its amplitude relative to the fundamental mode.
+Its absolute amplitude depends in part on its modal quality factor, Q^ , which as we show here increases with crustal thickness.
+We also show that its amplitude, both in absolute and relative terms, increases with deeper events.

 The attenuation of higher modes is described by the modal Q value, $Q^(T)$, which depends on the intrinsic Q profile of the crust and uppermost mantle and the depth of penetration of the modal eigenfunctions.
-Figure 6 illustrates how crustal thickness changes Q^ , by plotting $Q^(T)$ for the first overtone and the fundamental modes at a location in Kazakhstan (typical continental crustal thickness) and Tibet (exceptionally thick crust).
+Fig. 6 illustrates how crustal thickness changes Q^ , by plotting $Q^(T)$ for the first-overtone and the fundamental modes at a location in Kazakhstan (typical continental crustal thickness) and Tibet (exceptionally thick crust).
 The intrinsic Q of the crust in both cases is 600 and Q decreases in the mantle.
-The values of Q^ between 10 and 15 sec period for the first higher modes are significantly lower than Q^ for fundamental modes at these periods and are close to the values of Q^ for fundamental modes between 25 and 35 sec period.
-This is one of the reasons why the first overtones are hard to observe, they tend to be obscured by the fundamentals even though they do not directly overlap on the frequency - time diagram.
-Also, note that Q^ is larger for Tibet than for the Kazakh Platform starting at about 10 sec period.
-This is due to Tibet's thicker crust which prevents penetration of short period waves into the upper mantle with its lower Q values.
+The values of Q^ between a 10- and 15-s period for the first higher modes are significantly lower than Q^ for fundamental modes at these periods and are close to the values of Q^ for fundamental modes between a 25- and 35-s period.
+This is one of the reasons why the first overtones are hard to observe: they tend to be obscured by the fundamentals even though they do not directly overlap on the frequency-time diagram.
+Also, note that the first higher mode Q^ is larger for Tibet than for the Kazakh platform starting at approximately a 10-s period.
+This is a result of the thicker crust of Tibet, which prevents penetration of short-period waves into the upper mantle with its lower intrinsic Q values.
+Calculations of Q^ for the same cross-section of Tibet but with half the crustal thickness show that, for periods of approximately 10 s, Q^ is at least three times lower than for the real model.